g-adamante/literate-invention/content/code/whatsapp-site.en.md

 Just paste the code somewhere you can put custom HTML/CSS.

+It would be best to incorporate the CSS with other custom styles, but it's not mandatory.

+## How does it work?

+It's just simple CSS using media queries to display two different links: 1 for WhatsApp Web, for larger screens, and other for the WhatsApp API, for smaller screens.

 ### Wordpress:

 I'll make a plugin in a couple of weeks.